bernhardAxonIvy/doc/source/designer-guide/configuration/configuration.rst

 Configuration Management
 ========================

-Axon Ivy allows for individual configuration of many of its features, specifically for the following:
+|axon-ivy| allows for individual configuration of many of its features,
+specifically for the following:

 -  :ref:`configuration-environments`